img-pro/bandwidth-saver/readme.txt

 **What may require self-hosting:**

-* Sites with very high image traffic
+* Sites that exceed the soft limits consistently
 * Sites serving very large files repeatedly
 * Patterns that suggest automated or abusive access